Children's Services (Education) privacy notice

 We also provide further details regarding:

-• your rights under the UK General Data Protection Regulation (the GDPR) and
+- your rights under the UK General Data Protection Regulation (the UK GDPR) and Data Protection Act (DPA)

 You can see this information in the Norfolk County Council's general privacy notice on our website or you can ask us for a copy of this information.